tom-van-wijk/DADA2_amplicon_pipeline/README.md

 	**WARNING: Experiences when using different operating systems may vary.**
 -	python 2.7.x
 -	python libraries as listed in the import section of dada2_amplicon_pipeline.py
+-	R v3.4.2 of later
--	Bioconductor v3.6 or newer
+-	Bioconductor v3.6 or later
--	R package dada 2
+-	dada 2 (R package)

 ### INSTALLATION